Digital-Platform-Services/My-NS-Account/README.md

 # Update
-Please be advised that the NSLS will enter a change restriction period, during the following timeframe:
+Please be advised that the NSLS change restriction timeframe will be in effect from:

-`12 December 2021 07:00 (AT) *to* 10 January 2022 09:00 (AT)`
+`12 December 2021 07:00 (AT) to 10 January 2022 09:00 (AT)`

 # Nova Scotia Login System